Sign In Register

 Is Roderfield a Good Place to Live?

-Based on current data, Roderfield receives an overall livability score of 4.5 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, a low poverty rate, high health insurance coverage.
-Areas to be aware of include high obesity rates.
-Roderfield stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Roderfield receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, a highly educated population, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, a high uninsured rate, high obesity rates.
+Roderfield has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs